 Soma Gold Corp.
 (TSXV: SOMA) is a mining company focused on gold production and exploration.
 The Company owns two adjacent mining properties in Antioquia, Colombia with a combined milling capacity of 675 tpd. (permitted for 1,400 tpd).
 The El Bagre Mill is currently operating and producing.
 Internally generated funds are being used to finance a regional exploration program.

-The Company also owns an exploration and development property near Tucuma, Para State, Brazil.
+The Company also owns an exploration property near Tucuma, Para State, Brazil that is currently under option to Ero Copper Corp.

 On behalf of the Board of Directors